ten-protocol/ten-whitepaper/pobi.md

 elif rollups_in_target_block.size == 2:
     # Two competing rollups in the target block
-    # This is not a frunt-running situation, so eventual rollups published in the next block do not matter
+    # This is not a front-running situation, so eventual rollups published in the next block do not matter
     rollup1 = rollups_in_target_block[0]
     rollup2 = rollups_in_target_block[1]